Cambricon/CNStream/README.md

 # Cambricon CNStream #
 CNStream is a streaming framework with plug-ins.
 It is used to connect other modules, includes basic functionalities, libraries, and essential elements.

-CNStream provides the following plug-in modules:
+CNStream provides the following built-in modules:

-- source: Supports RTSP, video file, and images（H.264, H.265, and JPEG decoding.）
+- source: Support RTSP, video file,  images and elementary stream in memory （H.264, H.265, and JPEG decoding.）
 - inference: MLU-based inference accelerator for detection and classification.
+- inference2: Based on infer server to run inference, preprocess and postprocess.
 - osd (On-screen display): Module for highlighting objects and text overlay.
-- encode: Encodes on CPU.
+- encode: Encode videos or images.
 - display: Display the video on screen.
 - tracker: Multi-object tracking.
 - rtsp_sink：Push RTSP stream to internet